 Do ethics, risk assessment and insurance compliance regulations apply to research subjects?

 All ethics applications must be submitted through the faculty of the lead supervisor.
 Supervisors must ensure the research is compliant with ethics requirements and must support the application process.

 For information on risk assessment you will need to contact the Faculty of your supervisor.

 Insurance and overseas travel information is available from the University Safety Office.

 The Subject Coordinator may discuss proposed assessments with supervisors to ensure they meet handbook requirements.

 Who assesses any additional assessment tasks?

 The supervisor and/or one other academic.
-The supervisor advises the subject coordinator who an appropriate examiner is based on the complexity and time involved for the additional task.
+The supervisor advises the subject coordinator of an appropriate examiner (based on the complexity and time involved for the additional task).
 For example, an additional academic examiner is appropriate if the task is theoretically complex, involves considerable time and/or has a significant influence on the nature and shape of the final project.

 Presentations must be assessed by two academics.